la2050/archive/_projects/2016/turning-los-angeles-into-a-renewable-energy-leader.md

   fuels, Food & Water Watch is undertaking a strategic campaign to transition Los Angeles from oil, gas, and coal to 100% renewable energy by 2030.
 project_impact: '["Waterways","Exposure to air toxins","Local water","Resilient communities"]'
+project_proposal_impact:
+  - Waterways
+  - Exposure to air toxins
+  - Local water
+  - Resilient communities
+project_proposal_description: >-
+  Building on our work to ban fracking and end our dependence on dirty fossil fuels, Food & Water Watch is undertaking a strategic campaign to transition Los Angeles from oil, gas, and coal to 100% renewable energy by 2030.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   In Los Angeles, residents struggle to live with some of the worst air quality in the nation.
 The oil we extract, refine and burn and our natural gas